l84t84t54c8t/9chjy8ee5d5e/strings/readme.md

 - **Maintain Key Consistency:**
   Be careful not to change keys such as "general_1" or any other keys present in the file, as these should remain intact.

-By contributing to YukkiMusic translations, you help make it accessible to more users around the world.
+By contributing to AlinaMusic translations, you help make it accessible to more users around the world.
 Thank you for your support!